 Who Uses Nootropics?

-Many nootropics users tend to be millennials.
-Nootropics are more popular amongst entrepreneurs and people in technology and computer science.
+Nootropics are more popular amongst entrepreneurs and people with careers in technology and computer science.

 There are many active nootropics communities on the internet.
-The most active communities are:
+These stand out:

 How Do Nootropics Work?